Associate Professor of New Testament

 Her research interests vary from the family and violence in the Bible and biblical worlds, to the interpretations of biblical texts in modern churches, to women’s interpretations of biblical texts throughout history.
-Dr. Reeder’s publications in these areas include the following:
+Dr. Reeder’s publications include the following:

 - The Enemy in the Household: Family Violence in Deuteronomy and Beyond.
-Baker Academic, 2012.
+Grand Rapids: Baker Academic, 2012.

 Her current research addresses the women, children, and infants represented in Luke 21:20-24.
 What was the place of women and children in warfare in the New Testament worlds?
 How would they have experienced war, participated in battle, and suffered the effects of war?
 What makes pregnant women, nursing mothers, and their infants such a powerful image of the destruction and horror of war?